-In addition, the Club successively owned "Tachia", a 9-ton sloop, then yachts all bearing the name "Volunteer", first a 13-ton cutter, next an S&S 34 cruiser/racer and thirdly a Westerly Fulmar 32, bought new in 1985, followed by a Westerly Storm 33 in 1990, also bought new.
-The last "Volunteer", bought new in 1999, was a 36-foot Jeanneau Sun Odyssey, was bought new in 1999 and proved just as popular with members, as did her predecessors, for cruising British and French waters.
+In addition, the Club successively owned Tachia, a 9-ton sloop, then yachts all bearing the name Volunteer, first a 13-ton cutter, next an S&S 34 cruiser/racer and thirdly a Westerly Fulmar 32, bought new in 1985, followed by a Westerly Storm 33 in 1990, also bought new.
+The next Volunteer a 36-foot Jeanneau Sun Odyssey, was bought new in 1999 and proved just as popular with members, as did her predecessors, for cruising British and French waters.
 The most recent Volunteer was a Beneteau First 40.7 cruiser/racer which took part in the Fastnet Race in both 2015 (crewed by an RNR crew) and 2019 (crewed by Club members) and has recently been sold.
 Work has commenced on the Future Volunteer project.

 In recent years many members have acquired their own boats, adding to the prestige of the Club by successfully racing and cruising at home and abroad.
 Since 1976, annual meets for members in their yachts have been held mostly on the South Coast, on the northern coast of France and visiting the Channel Islands.